Share

 August 12, 2024

-Physicians for Human Rights (PHR) and Médecins Sans Frontières (MSF), also known as Doctors Without Borders, are two leading humanitarian organizations dedicated to providing medical assistance and advocating for human rights in conflict zones worldwide.
-In the context of Gaza and Palestine, these organizations play a crucial role in saving lives, addressing the health impacts of the ongoing conflict, and documenting human rights violations.
+Physicians for Human Rights (PHR) and Médecins Sans Frontières (MSF), also known as Doctors Without Borders, are two leading humanitarian organizations dedicated to providing medical assistance and advocating for human rights in conflict zones In the context of Palestine, especially Gaza, these organizations play a crucial role in saving lives, addressing the health impacts of the ongoing conflict, and documenting human rights violations.

-Physicians for Human Rights (PHR) is a global organization that merges medicine with human rights advocacy.
-Founded in 1986, PHR has a mission to investigate and document human rights abuses, particularly those impacting the health and well-being of vulnerable populations.
-In Gaza and Palestine, PHR’s work is vital in exposing the impact of the conflict on civilian health, advocating for the rights of the wounded, and pushing for accountability for human rights violations.
+Physicians for Human Rights (PHR) works to promote a just society where the right to health is granted equally to all people under Israel’s responsibility.
+In Palestine, PHR’s work is vital in exposing the impact of the conflict on civilian health, advocating for the rights of the wounded, and pushing for accountability for human rights violations.

 PHR conducts forensic investigations and provides expert testimony on the health consequences of military operations, such as the use of excessive force, the targeting of healthcare facilities, and the blockade’s effects on medical supplies.
 PHR’s documentation has been critical in bringing global attention to the humanitarian crisis in Gaza, highlighting the systematic denial of medical care and the targeting of healthcare workers.
 The organization also trains local medical professionals in documenting and reporting violations of international law, thereby empowering Palestinian communities to advocate for their rights.